 - Summary goes back, from any of the drill-downs, to the Database homepage.

+- SQL Performance provides the ability to investigate the activity and resource consumption of a selected database or database partition.
+For more information on this dashboard, see SQL Performance on page 57.

 - Activity allows you to explore SQL metrics using the following panels:

-- Top SQL Panel

 - Top Tables Panel

 - Locks Panel

 - Current Agents Panel

 - User-defined Collections Panel

 - Memory allows you to explore database memory using the following panels:

-- Memory Summary Panel
+- Memory Panel

 - Buffer Pools Panel

 - Storage allows you to explore DB2 storage using the following panels:

 - Tablespaces Panel

 - Tablespaces Bufferpool Activities Panel

-- Log allows you to explore the Notification Log Panel.
+- Log allows you to explore the Diagnostic Log Panel.

-- Configuration allows you to explore the Initialization Parameters Panel
+- Configuration allows you to explore the Initialization Parameters Panel.